MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 **Unhealthy CCIs**

-Unhealthy CCIs contribute to increased IO, CPU, and memory allocation which, in turn, negatively impacts the query performance.
-To mitigate this issue, try one of the following:
+Unhealthy CCIs contribute to increased IO, CPU, and memory allocation, which, in turn, negatively impacts the query performance.
+To mitigate this issue, try one of the these:

 - Run and review the output of the query listed at [Optimizing clustered columnstore indexes](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index#optimizing-clustered-columnstore-indexes) to get a baseline.
 - Follow the steps to [rebuild indexes](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index#rebuild-indexes-to-improve-segment-quality) to improve segment quality, targeting the tables involved in the example problem query.

 **Outdated statistics**

-Outdated statistics can cause the generation of an un-optimized distributed plan which involved more data movement than necessary.
-Unncessary data movement increased the workload not only on your data at rest, but also on the tempdb.
+Outdated statistics can cause the generation of an unoptimized distributed plan, which involved more data movement than necessary.
+Unnecessary data movement increased the workload not only on your data at rest, but also on the `tempdb`.
 Because IO is a shared resource across all queries, performance impacts can be felt by the entire workload.

-To remedy this situation, ensure all [statistics are up-to-date](/azure/synapse-analytics/sql/develop-tables-statistics#update-statistics) and a maintenance plan is in place to keep them updated for user workloads
+To remedy this situation, ensure all [statistics are up-to-date](/azure/synapse-analytics/sql/develop-tables-statistics#update-statistics), and a maintenance plan is in place to keep them updated for user workloads.

 **Heavy IO workloads**